francescogerardomarra/its/modulo26/4_security.md

 #### `SessionCreationPolicy.IF_REQUIRED`

 By default, Spring Security uses `SessionCreationPolicy.IF_REQUIRED`.
-This means that a session is created only when deemed necessary by the framework.
+This means that an authentication-related session is created only when deemed necessary by the framework.

 As result, the following: